Redefining Digital Health Interfaces with Large Language Models: Abstract

 \section{Abstract}

 { Digital health tools have the potential to significantly improve the delivery of healthcare services.
-However, their use remains comparatively limited due, in part, to challenges surrounding usability and trust.
-Recently, Large Language Models (LLMs) have emerged as general-purpose models with the ability to process complex information and produce human-quality text, presenting a wealth of potential applications in healthcare.
-Directly applying LLMs in clinical settings is not straightforward, with LLMs susceptible to providing inconsistent or nonsensical answers.
-We demonstrate how LLMs can utilize external tools to provide a novel interface between clinicians and digital technologies.
-This enhances the utility and practical impact of digital healthcare tools and AI models while addressing current issues with using LLM in clinical settings such as hallucinations.
-We illustrate our approach with examples from cardiovascular disease and diabetes risk prediction, highlighting the benefit compared to traditional interfaces for digital tools. }
+However, their adoption remains comparatively limited due, in part, to challenges surrounding usability and trust.
+Large Language Models (LLMs) have emerged as general-purpose models with the ability to process complex information and produce human-quality text, presenting a wealth of potential applications in healthcare.
+Directly applying LLMs in clinical settings is not straightforward, however, with LLMs susceptible to providing inconsistent or nonsensical answers.
+We demonstrate how LLM-based systems can utilize external tools and provide a novel interface between clinicians and digital technologies.
+This enhances the utility and practical impact of digital healthcare tools and AI models while addressing current issues with using LLMs in clinical settings such as hallucinations.
+We illustrate LLM-based interfaces with the example of cardiovascular disease risk prediction.
+We develop a new prognostic tool using automated machine learning and demonstrate how LLMs can provide a unique interface to both our model and existing risk scores, highlighting the benefit compared to traditional interfaces for digital tools. }

 \keywords{}